-In an uncertain world, this $12trn market opportunity is catalysing new research and innovation to help business leaders build a smarter strategy and a sustainable competitive edge.
+In an uncertain world, this $12trn market opportunity is catalysing new research and innovation to help business leaders build a sustainable competitive edge.

 At the start of 2017, its clear we are living in an uncertain world.
 Unexpected world events fuel our increasingly diverse and divergent media 24 x 7.
 Recent global political events have shaken traditional alliances and structures.
 Economically the income for many working people has been flat for a long time, whilst national and personal debt remains at record levels.
 In the natural environment disasters fuelled by a changing climate have doubled in frequency since the 1980s.